 Beacons cost in the order of a few hundred dollars each and normally have no set up or ongoing costs.
-The low on-going cost of Get Home Safe means after the initial cost of the beacons your ongoing costs are minimal while your situational coverage is really high.
+After the initial cost of the beacons your ongoing costs are minimal, while your situational coverage is really high.

-Like Option 1, Get Home Safe provides the work intentions registry, last recorded location and overdue staff reporting and your two-way comms lets lone working staff call for help.
+Like Option 1, Get Home Safe provides the work intentions registry, last recorded location and overdue staff reporting and your two-way comms lets lone working staff call for help from out of coverage.

 There are many different options for communicating beyond cell coverage or even as a hybrid of both cell and another means.
 Some options to look at:

 What we like about this option is a lot of clients already have an existing two-way systems in use, reducing the cost and training requirements.
 Get Home Safe simply slots in to beef up their overdue staff alerting systems at a minimal cost and effort.